In 2020, Porter County residents recycled 559,903 lbs. of electronics through our program, which we sponsored for $71,874.

 - Water softeners

 These are DROP-OFF sites.
 Individuals dropping off electronics for recycling are responsible for taking their items from their vehicles and placing their items into designated bins.
-Contact the District Office about program specifics and any applicable fees.
+Contact the District Office about further program specifics.

 The state of Indiana passed legislation that went into effect Jan.
 1, 2011, prohibiting households, public schools, and small businesses from mixing unwanted computer monitors, computers, televisions, printers, computer peripherals (such as keyboards and mice), DVD players, video cassette recorders or fax machines with municipal waste that is intended for disposal at a landfill or by burning or incineration.

 The goal of the Indiana Department of Environmental Management is to keep computers and other electronics out of landfills through reuse, remanufacturing and recycling.
-For more information on the hazards of electrics and the benefits of proper disposal and recycling, visit: http://www.escrapindiana.org/
+For more information on the hazards of electronics and the benefits of proper disposal and recycling, visit the state's website.

 We contract with Green Wave to recycle the electronics we collect.